Redirecting to cart, please wait...

 *Determine why foreign mutual funds are taxed as PFICs

-*Compute income and tax under the default method for PFICs
+*Compute income and tax under the mark-to-market method for PFICs

 *Apply taxation and reporting concepts to prepare Form 8621 for a foreign mutual fund